NGI-TRUSTCHAIN/MUSAP_project/README.md

 2. MUSAP Link API (REST): API for Relying Parties to request signature through MUSAP
 3. MUSAP Coupling API (JSON): To link MUSAP Library and MUSAP Link

+Details about MUSAP API and MUSAP Specification can be viewed in seperate repository.
+The MUSAP API is described in detail in Chapter 11 of the [MUSAP Specification](https://github.com/methics/musap-api/blob/main/docs/MUSAP_Specification.pdf).

 Image below illustrates MUSAP scope, which highlights all above-mentioned APIs.